weweb-assets/ww-icon/AI.md

 #### ww-icon

 Component Purpose: Renders an icon element with customizable size, color, and icon type.
 Can be linked to URL or action.
+When put inside a ww-button, do not forget to ad the proper margin to the left or right.

 Properties:
 - fontSize: number - Size of icon in pixels